Title

 FINANCIAL IMPACT

-There is no fiscal impact to the County.
+There is no fiscal impact on the County.
 Impact mitigation fees are collected by the County on behalf of the district and held in a separate account.
-The account balance as of May 6, 2025, is $25,340,960.38.
+The account balance as of May 6, 2025, is $25,340,960.38

 CLERK OF THE BOARD FOLLOW UP ACTIONS